CryptoGuy1/Agentic-AI-for-Pipeline-Leak-Detection/README.md

 ---

-## Explainability — Rule-Based, No LLM Required
+## Explainability — used of Gemma3:1b for explainability layer

 Every decision automatically generates two outputs in both `main.py` and `app.py`: